Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training

 \textbf{Results.} Figure~\ref{fig:appendix_results} in the appendix shows that removing $K$ scheduling reduces the speed-up, indicating that the schedule is crucial for PUMA.
 In Figure~\ref{fig:k-schedule} in Appendix~\ref{apx:k-schedule}, we see that our default $K$ schedule outperforms other variants that decrease $K$ either more or less aggressively, suggesting that our $K$ schedule strikes a balance between the two.
-For confidence thresholding, Figure~\ref{fig:2} suggests that PUMA's efficiency is broadly insensitive to the threshold, except when it is too low; 0.4 or 0.65.
-At such a low threshold, PUMA unmasks numerous low-confident positions, which substantially alters the teacher-forced chain dynamics, deteriorating the performance.
+For confidence thresholding, Figure~\ref{fig:2} suggests that PUMA's efficiency is broadly insensitive to the threshold, except when it is too low, such as 0.4 or 0.65.
+At such thresholds, PUMA unmasks numerous low-confidence positions, and this substantially changes the teacher-forced chain dynamics and degrades performance.

 Table~\ref{tab:inference-policies} in Appendix~\ref{apx:unmasking-policies} shows that PUMA outperforms the MDM baseline uniformly across all inference policies and also tends to unmask around $10\%$ more tokens per step at inference under confidence-fast-forwarding inference policies.
 We attribute this to the fact that PUMA explicitly trains on inference-aligned trajectories, thus making it more familiar with the structured partially masked states encountered at inference.